 Articles should always end with a summary or conclusion of two or three sentences.

 Pictures/illustrations

 A picture paints a thousand words.
 Good pictures help to illustrate your points and to capture the reader's interest.
-Photographs must be submitted as separate JPEG files (i.e. not embedded in emails or Word documents) and be at least 300 dpi.
+Photographs must be submitted as separate JPEG files and be at least 300 dpi.